avaframe/AvaFrame/docs/connector.rst

    :sorted:

    Layer rename
       Renames com1DFA result layers by adding the values of the given variable (from the configuration file)

+   Probability analysis for directory (ana4)
+      Runs the probability analysis on com1DFA results from a given avalanche directory without running any simulations.
+Please provide the base avalanche directory (i.e. the one containing INPUT, OUTPUT, *.log etc)

    Probability run (ana4, com1)
       Runs probability simulations via module com1DFA.
 The release shape HAS TO HAVE a ci95 field containing the